luigizuccarelli/golang-simple-echoservice/README.md

-# Porfoliotracker middleware interface golang microservice
+# MyPorfolio middleware interface golang microservice

-A simple golang microservice with minimal json config.
+A simple golang microservice that interfaces with the middleware api.

 ## Coverage Info